shaheerakam/reproducible-lab1/README.md

 # Reproducible Computing Lab 1

-A minimal toy project demonstrating a reproducible computing environment (Python via conda, R via renv, and a Docker container).
-The analysis itself is deliberately tiny: it summarizes a synthetic biomarker dataset by group and saves a boxplot.
+A project demonstrating a reproducible computing environment (Python via conda).
+The analysis itself is tiny: it summarizes a synthetic biomarker dataset by group and saves a boxplot.
 The point of the lab is the *environment*, not the science.

 ```
 reproducible-lab1/